 How are courses evaluated?

 Note that grades do not transfer; only credits are awarded for prior college work or examination scores.
-All credits earned through transfer will show a grade of "T," which does not figure into the William and Mary grade point average.
+All credits earned through transfer will show a grade of "T," which does not figure into the W&M grade point average.

 After all courses have been evaluated, they are applied to the student transcript, where they can be viewed through Banner Self Service.